- Migrate from GitLab to GitLab by using direct transfer

 Users that receive a reassignment request can:

-In subsequent imports, contributions and memberships that belong to the same source user are automatically mapped to the user who previously accepted reassignments for that source user.
+In subsequent imports to the same top-level group, contributions and memberships that belong to the same source user are mapped automatically to the user who previously accepted reassignments for that source user.

 The reassignment process must be fully completed before you: